nextstrain/dengue/phylogenetic/README.md

 ## Configuration

+Configuration for the workflow takes place entirely within the [defaults/config_dengue.ymal](defaults/config_dengue.yaml).
+The analysis pipeline is contained in [Snakefile](Snakefile) with included [rules](rules).
-Configuration takes place entirely with the `Snakefile`.
-This can be read top-to-bottom, each rule specifies its file inputs and output and also its parameters.
+Each rule specifies its file inputs and output and pulls its parameters from the config.
 There is little redirection and each rule should be able to be reasoned with on its own.

 ### Using GenBank data